U.S. government witness in FIFA trial said media companies paid bribes

 Shares of Twenty First Century Fox were down 2.3 percent at $27.88 in afternoon NYSE trading.

 The three soccer officials on trial in Brooklyn are Juan Ángel Napout, former president of the South American soccer governing body CONMEBOL and Paraguay’s soccer federation; Manuel Burga, former president of Peru’s soccer federation; and José Maria Marin, former president of Brazil’s soccer federation.
-[L1N1NJ1FN]

 Prosecutors have said that the three men and other soccer officials took bribes from sports marketing companies in exchange for lucrative marketing and media rights to soccer tournaments.
 Forty-two people and entities have been charged in the case, of which 23 have pleaded guilty and two have been sentenced.